imouzon/imouzon.github.io/stat105.md

 -  [Homework 8](./hw/hw8/stat105_hw8.pdf) (Due Friday, Nov.
 20 at 5:00 pm.
 Covers all of Chapter 5)

+-  [Homework 9](./hw/hw9/stat105_hw9.pdf) (Due Thursday, Dec.
+3 at the start of class.
+Covers confidence intervals and related topics.)

 ### Applications

 -  *Watch this space for interactive demonstrations and learning tools*